golubitsky/explorations/go/auto_reload_tools.md

 - https://github.com/mitranim/gow
   - I'm using this one successfully to develop a web server.
 It has fewer stars than any of the below.
 - https://github.com/cortesi/modd
+  - Appears similar to Ruby's guard and guard-rspec.
 - https://github.com/cosmtrek/air